godotengine/godot-docs/tutorials/xr/setting_up_xr.rst

             # Change our main viewport to output to the HMD
             get_viewport().use_xr = true
         else:
-            print("OpenXR not initialised, please check if your headset is connected")
+            print("OpenXR not initialized, please check if your headset is connected")

   .. code-tab:: csharp
     using Godot;